 Top: Outside hitter Amelya Vu (9) jumps for a hit in the second set of the Dons' loss to Ohlone.

 Right: Middle back, Anna Craig (1), slaps the ball over Ohlone defenders in the Dons' loss to the Renegades.
 With the loss to Ohlone, the Dons losing streak extends to 10.
 YOUR HALLOWEEN HEADQUARTERS AT GOODWILL Create Your Costume!
-OR Buy a New Costume!
+Buy a New Costume!
 Plus find wigs, make-up & all the accessories you need!

-Please present this coupon at time of purchase
+De Anza Students get 20% OFF on all Halloween Items Please present this coupon at time of purchase